adonix-org/postrise/README.md

 ##

-After the server has been configured, we can create a new instance.
+After your server has been configured, an instance can be created.
 The data source and connection pool will be created on demand when a connection is requested by the application.
 Your new server implements the `AutoCloseable` interface, and all data sources will be closed when the server is closed.
 The instantiation and closure details of **Postrise** servers will depend on your application, but here is one simple example for demonstration:

 ```java
 import java.sql.Connection;